 Now a detailed semantics of metaphor was just as much beyond the reach of mediaeval authors as it is beyond our reach today.
 So we should not be surprised to find that the theory of improper supposition is not worked out very fully.
-Nevertheless, both Ockham and Burley do list three kinds of improper supposition:
+Nevertheless, both Ockham and Burley do list three kinds of improper supposition28:

-- (a) "antonomastic," in which a general term that signifies several things is appropriated to supposit for only one of them be reason of its excellence, as in 'The Apostle says this' (meaning St. Paul) or 'The Philosopher denies this' (meaning Aristotle).
+- (a) "antonomastic," in which a general term that signifies several things is appropriated to supposit for only one of them by reason of its excellence, as in 'The Apostle says this' (meaning St. Paul29) or 'The Philosopher denies this' (meaning Aristotle).
 In Latin, of course, these sentences would not have the definite article, since Latin doesn't have one. - (b) "synechdochical," in which a term that signifies a part of something is used to supposit for the whole thing, as in 'The prow is in the sea', when we mean that the whole ship is in the sea.
-Richard Lavenham, later in the fourteenth century, also allowed it to go the other way around, as in 'Christ descended into hell', where we mean that his soul descended into hell so that here the term for the whole supposits for a part rather than conversely.
+Richard Lavenham, later in the fourteenth century, also allowed it to go the other way around, as in 'Christ descended into hell', where we mean that his soul

-&lt;sup>27 'Transumption' is the name given by the mediaevals to the second of the three "modes" of equivocation described by Aristotle at Sophistic Refutations 4, 166a4ff.
+$^{^{27}}$ 'Transumption' is the name given by the mediaevals to the second of the three "modes" of equivocation described by Aristotle at Sophistic Refutations 4, 166^a4ff.
 It amounts to equivocation by analogy.
 For example, the term 'man' may be used to describe both human beings and the images or statues of human beings.

-&lt;sup>28 Ockham, Summa logicae 1.77, p.
+28 Ockham, Summa logicae 1.77, p.
 237.5-10; Burley, Purity, Ch.
 6, §§ 188-191.

-&lt;sup>29 For purposes of the example, ignore the inconvenient fact that St. Paul wasn't really one of the twelve Apostles.
+29 For purposes of the example, ignore the inconvenient fact that St. Paul wasn't really one of the twelve Apostles.